jenkinsci/pipeline-plugin/TUTORIAL.md

 env.PATH = "${mvnHome}/bin:${env.PATH}"
 ```

-because environment variable overrides are  limited to being global to a pipeline run, not local to the current thread (and thus slave).
+because environment variable overrides are  limited to being global to a pipeline run, not local to the current thread (and thus agent).
 You could, however, use the `withEnv` step as noted above.

 You may also have noticed that you are running `JUnitResultArchiver` several times, something that is not possible in a freestyle project.